oujdalc/oujdalc.github.io/_posts/2018-11-14-linguistic-relativity.md

 category: event
 ---

-Special thanks goes to Hala, Ouafae, Hicham and other members; Not to forget the audience who made it lit!
+Special thanks goes to Hala, Ouafae, Asmae, Hicham and other members; Not to forget the awesome audience who made it lit!

 <style>
 .responsive-wrap iframe{ max-width: 100%;}